AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 ![]({{ site.url }}/images/GitHubPages/screenshot-6.png){:width="890px"}

-Then click on the "Choose a theme":
+Then, scroll down and click on the "Choose a theme" button:

 ![]({{ site.url }}/images/GitHubPages/screenshot-7.png){:width="890px"}

 There are many options, out of which I chose _Tactile theme_:

 ![]({{ site.url }}/images/GitHubPages/screenshot-8.png){:width="890px"}

+Your webpage has been created and you can now check it out at _your_username.github.io_.

 ### Step 4: The content is added in the ReadMe file.
 Its simply writing as you would write and Jekyll reads it as a markup language.
 It has some syntax for formatting and such, summarized [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).